DenisSerbin/AWS-ML-Engineer-Course-CapstoneProject/README.md

 ### Embedding

-Using the fine-tuned model, we map all topic and content item titles to 768-dimensional real-valued vectors and split content title vectors into clusters of 30 nearest neighbors using the KNN algorithm.
+Using the fine-tuned model, we map all topic and content item titles to 768-dimensional real-valued vectors and split content title vectors into clusters of 50 nearest neighbors using the KNN algorithm.

 ### Retrieval of relevant content

 For every topic we compose a list of its content item neighbors (with respect to the constructed embedding into vector space).
 Then we split the list of topics into a training set ([train_topics.csv](GeneratedData/train_topics.csv)) and a test set ([test_topics.csv](GeneratedData/test_topics.csv)).

-### Training set for the reranker
+### Training set for the re-ranker

 For every topic in the [train_topics.csv](GeneratedData/train_topics.csv) list, we label its neighboring content items with either 0, or 1, based on the known correlation with the topic.
-The result is a training dataset ([sup_train.csv](GeneratedData/sup_train.csv)) for the reranker model - this is the output of the retriever.
+The result is a training dataset ([sup_train.csv](GeneratedData/sup_train.csv)) for the re-ranker model - this is the output of the retriever.

-### Testing set for the reranker
+### Testing set for the re-ranker

-Similarly we create a testing dataset ([sup_test.csv](GeneratedData/sup_test.csv)) for the reranker model based on the [test_topics.csv](GeneratedData/test_topics.csv) list.
+Similarly we create a testing dataset ([sup_test.csv](GeneratedData/sup_test.csv)) for the re-ranker model based on the [test_topics.csv](GeneratedData/test_topics.csv) list.

-## Reranker
+## Re-ranker

-A reranker is a model that filters the output of the retriver.
-For every pair *(topic, content item)*, the reranker predicts if the corresponding *topic title* and *content item title* are related (outputs 1), or not related (outputs 0).
+A re-ranker is a model that filters the output of the retriver.
+For every pair *(topic, content item)*, the re-ranker predicts if the corresponding *topic title* and *content item title* are related (outputs 1), or not related (outputs 0).

 ### Classifier